t3n0/notes/README.md

 This a collection of jupyter notebooks made by [me](https://github.com/t3n0).
 It includes little projects, routines and physics lectures and excercises.

-Most notebooks can be [binderized](https://mybinder.org/v2/gh/t3n0/notebooks/HEAD) and are ready to be used (loading binder takes a little time, don't despare).
+Most notebooks can be [binderized](https://mybinder.org/v2/gh/t3n0/notebooks/HEAD) and are ready to be used (loading binder takes a little time, don't despair).
 Others probabily lack of the necessary dependencies/widgets to properly be rendered on binder.
 Just download whatever you need and try to run it locally.

 # Contents